-Provide 2015-2016 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2013-2014 academic year costs of attendance for the following categories that are applicable to your institution.

-I Χ Check here if your institution's 2015-2016 academic year costs of attendance are not available at this time ı and provide an approximate date (i.e., month/day) when your institution's final 2015-2016 academic year l costs of attendance will be available:
+Check here if your institution's 2013-2014 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2013-2014 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2015-2016 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS Tilst-Teal Officergraduates
+G1 PRIVATE INSTITUTIONS

-Gı

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

-In-district \$0 \$0
+In-district

 G1 PUBLIC INSTITUTIONS

-In-state (out-of-district): \$0 \$0
+In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

-Out-of-state: \$0 \$0
+Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition: \$0 \$0
+Tuition:

 G1 REQUIRED FEES:

 G1 ROOM AND BOARD:

-(on-campus) \$0 \$0
+(on-campus)

 G1 ROOM ONLY:

 (on-campus)

 G1 BOARD ONLY:

 (on-campus meal plan)

-. ,
+•

-G1 Comprehensive tuition and room a and board fee (if your
+G1 Comprehensive tuition and room an d board fee (if your

-- l ' ' ,

-college cannot provide separate tuition and room and
+college cannot provide separate tuit tion and room and

+board fees):